metagriffin/globre/README.rst

     names = [
       '/path/to/file.txt',
       '/path/to/config.ini',
+      '/path/to/subdir/otherfile.txt',
       '/path/to/subdir/base.ini',
     ]

     for name in names:
       if not expr.match(name):
+        # ignore the two ".txt" files
         continue
-      # ... do something with:
+      # and do something with:
       #   - /path/to/config.ini
       #   - /path/to/subdir/base.ini